joshuadavidnelson/disable-blog/readme.txt

 	- Hiding the default category & default post format on Writing options page.

 **Fixes:**
 - Bring back some admin page redirects to account for use cases where direct access to `post.php`, `post-new.php`, etc occur.
-Closes #45.
 - Replace the REST API site health check (which uses the `post` type) with a matching function using the `page` endpoint instead.
 This was throwing an error with the `post` type REST endpoints are disabled.
-Closes #46.
 - Fix issue with Reading Settings link in admin notice outputting raw HTML instead of a link.
-Closes #47.
 - In order to account for multiple subpages of a common parent page being removed the `dwpb_menu_subpages_to_remove` param has been updated to support an array of subpages in the format of `$remove_subpages['parent-page-slug.php'] = array( 'subpage-1.php', 'subpage-2.php' );`, though it still supports subpages as strings for backwards compatibility.
 Fixes bugs were `options-writing.php` and `options-discussion.php` were conflicting.

 **Improvements/Updates:**
 - Update admin filters to a common format and removing redundent filters.
 Filter changes include:
 	- New filter: `dwpb_redirect_admin_url` filters the final url used in admin redirects.
-	- `dwpb_redirect_admin` only accepts 2 parameters, the previous version accepted 3 (dropping `$current_url`).
+	- `dwpb_redirect_admin` only accepts 1 parameter, the previous version accepted 3 (dropping `$redirect_url` & `$current_url`).
 	- `dwpb_redirect_admin_edit_post` is now `dwpb_redirect_admin_edit`.
 	- `dwpb_redirect_single_post_edit` is now `dwpb_redirect_admin_post`.
 	- `dwpb_redirect_admin_edit_single_post` is now `dwpb_redirect_admin_edit`.